openwrt/packages/net/pppossh/README.md

 This package will add the so-called `pppossh` protocol support to OpenWrt.
 The idea is mainly from [`pvpn` project](https://github.com/halhen/pvpn) (poor man's VPN over SSH).

 PPPoSSH is generally not considered a network setup for production use mainly due to the TCP-over-TCP styles of traffic transport, but it can be quite handy for personal use.
-And with what's already in OpenWrt, it is really easy and takes little extra space to configure it up running.
+And with what's already in OpenWrt, it is really easy and takes little extra space to configure it up and running.

 ## Prerequisites and dependency.